gallowaylabs/streamdeck-tomato-timer/README.md

 In the Release folder, you can find the file `com.gallowaylabs.tomato.sdPlugin`.
 If you double-click this file on your machine, Stream Deck will install the plugin.
 If you don't have the repository downloaded, get the latest pre-built version on the [releases page](https://github.com/gallowaylabs/streamdeck-tomato-timer/releases)

-# Notes / Known Issues

-- There can only be one Tomato Timer action on your Stream Deck at any given time.
-Any timers added after the first one will not operate correctly